KPI of the Day – Project Management: $ Project budget size

 Measures the average size of the budget solely allocated for the purpose of project completion.

-To indicate the complexity of the projects under management, and maturity of the project portfolio, as budget.
+To indicate the complexity of the projects under management and maturity of the project portfolio, like the budget.

 However, it is also recommended to keep detailed data on expenses made, in order to ultimately understand how previous project budgets arrived to their existing figures.
 More importantly, managers are advised to plan the project budget early, taking into account the ‘hidden’ and indirect costs that may be involved with the project, as well as identify the possible risks associated with the project at hand.